synergylabs/BuildingDepot/README.md

 Installation
 ============

-To install BD, run the install.sh script in the Installation folder.
+To install BD, you can just run the install.sh script in the installation folder.
 The default installation location is /srv.

 1. Extract the package and cd into the folder**: